dotnet/csharplang/spec/documentation-comments.md

 ### &lt;summary&gt; {#summary .Appendix3}

 This tag can be used to describe a type or a member of a type.
-Use &lt;remarks&gt; (§D.3.12) to describe the type itself.
+Use `<remarks>` (§D.3.12) to describe the type itself.

 **Syntax:**